getify/Functional-Light-JS/ch4.md

 `3` is the input to `adder(..)`.
 The output of `adder(..)` is the input to `unary(..)`.
 The output of `unary(..)` is `functionValue`.
 This is called the composition of `unary(..)` and `adder(..)`.

+Think of this flow of data like a conveyor belt in a candy factory, where each operation is step in the process of making, wrapping, and packing a piece of candy.
+We'll use the candy factory metaphor to explain what composition is.

 Let's examine composition in action one step at a time.
 Consider these two utilitites you might have in your program:

 ```js